winitzki/scall/tutorial/programming_dhall.md

 This book focuses on the last two applications.

 ## Overview of Dhall

-The primary design goal of Dhall is to provide a highly programmable but safe replacement for templated JSON, templated YAML, and other programmable or templated configuration formats.

 The Dhall project's documentation covers many aspects of using Dhall to produce YAML and JSON configuration files.
 This book focuses on other applications of Dhall, viewing it primarily as a vehicle for learning the patterns of advanced functional programming.